tjarkvandemerwe/tidyprompt/README.md

 ### Code generation and evaluation

-`answer_as_code` is a more advanced prompt wrap, which has various options to enable LLM code generation.
-R code can be extracted, parsed for validity, and optionally be evaluated in a dedicated R session (using the `callr` package).
+`answer_as_code()` provides a more advanced prompt wrap, which has various options to enable LLM code generation.
+R code can be extracted, parsed for validity, and optionally be evaluated in a dedicated R session (using the ‘callr’ package).
 The prompt wrap can also be set to ‘tool mode’ (with `output_as_tool = TRUE`), where the output of R code is returned to the LLM, so that it can be used to formulate a final answer.

 ``` r
 # From prompt to ggplot